ccgarant/ergo-full-node-raspi/README.md

 ```

 Or better yet, if an $ADA hodler too, Stake to [BALNC Pool](https://pool.pm/a43ceac028a673e9f8611de0f683c70fdcadde560f28c2fb8cfabc81)!
 We provide high quality on-chain analysis and data visualization using Svelte: https://www.balanceanalytics.io/.
 Cheers!

+## Questions?
+Feel free to jump into our [Ergo - BALANCE](https://matrix.to/#/#ergo:forum.balanceanalytics.io) room to chat and ask questions.
+This chat is in the Matrix.org open source commmunication protocol, we recommend using the Element Client.